Shireen Abu Akleh: Referral of case to the International Criminal Court

-On 23 May, the Palestinian Foreign Minister Riyad al-Maliki announced that Abu Akleh's case, along evidence of other Israeli violations, had been submitted to the prosecutor of the International Criminal Court.
+On May 23, 2022, the Palestinian Foreign Minister Riyad al-Maliki announced that Abu Akleh's case, along evidence of other Israeli violations, had been submitted to the prosecutor of the International Criminal Court.

-On 26 May, the same day as Palestine said it had completed its investigation and forwarded the findings to the US administration, Al Jazeera said that it would file a case with the ICC to cover the killing and "the Israeli bombing and total destruction of Al Jazeera’s office in Gaza in May 2021, as well as the continuous incitements and attacks on its journalists operating in the occupied Palestinian territories."
+On May 26, 2022, the same day as Palestine said it had completed its investigation and forwarded the findings to the US administration, Al Jazeera said that it would file a case with the ICC to cover the killing and "the Israeli bombing and total destruction of Al Jazeera's office in Gaza in May 2021, as well as the continuous incitements and attacks on its journalists operating in the occupied Palestinian territories."
 The family of Abu Akleh said it had given permission for the case of her killing to be submitted to the International Criminal Court (ICC).

-On 20 September, the same day as the conclusion of the joint investigation by Al-Haq and Forensic Architecture, lawyers and advocacy groups referred the shooting to the International Criminal Court on behalf of her family.
-On 6 December, Al Jazeera submitted new evidence and announced its own filing of a separate formal ICC complaint against Israeli forces over the killing.
+On September 20, 2022, the same day as the conclusion of the joint investigation by Al-Haq and Forensic Architecture, lawyers and advocacy groups referred the shooting to the International Criminal Court on behalf of her family.
+On December 6, 2022, Al Jazeera submitted new evidence and announced its own filing of a separate formal ICC complaint against Israeli forces over the killing.

-Ned Price, Spokesperson for the United States Department of State said that the US has been protesting the International Criminal Court investigation in Palestine for a long time.
+Ned Price, Spokesperson for the United States Department of State, said that the US has been protesting the International Criminal Court investigation in Palestine for a long time.
 He said that the ICC should focus on the punishment and prevention of atrocity crimes.
-Yair Lapid, former Prime Minister of Israel said "No one is going to investigate Israeli military soldiers and no one is going to sermonize to us about the ethics of war, definitely not Al Jazeera."
+Yair Lapid, former Prime Minister of Israel, said, "No one is going to investigate Israeli military soldiers and no one is going to sermonize to us about the ethics of war, definitely not Al Jazeera."

+Zeteo documentary

+An investigative documentary Who Killed Shireen? published by Zeteo in May 2025 identified Shireen's killer as Israeli soldier Alon Scagio of the Duvdevan Unit.
+The investigation revealed that Israel was immediately aware that one of its soldiers had shot Shireen despite their public attempts to blame Palestinians.
+The film also claims that the US investigation determined that Shireen was shot intentionally but that the Biden administration overruled that finding.
+According to Israeli soldiers interviewed in the investigation, Scagio's colleagues subsequently used Shireen's picture for target practice.
+Scagio was killed in combat by a roadside bomb in Jenin on 27 June 2024 at the age of 22.